jaredstrader/jaredstrader.github.io/_pages/about.md

 **How to contact me:** email your CV, links (code/papers/videos), and a brief description of your research interests.

 **Undergraduates at Oakland University:** I am hiring current undergraduates who are interested in continuing at Oakland University for an MS and/or PhD.
 If that’s you, please reach out.
+You can also stop by my office in EC 334.

 ## About Me